Parents as Teachers

 » Come join us for fun in learning how your child develops and grows!

-PAT is an Early Childhood Education Program for parents of children prenatal to 3 years old.
+PAT is a FREE Early Childhood Education Program for parents of children prenatal to 3 years old.

 Parents As Teachers Goals: